architdhariwal/josys-training-assignments/Nov-19-2024-Task-Solutions/README.md

-# React App Assignment

-This project was bootstrapped with [Create React App] and includes multiple assignments demonstrating different React concepts and features.

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Assignments Overview

 This project contains multiple assignments that cover a variety of React concepts such as Context API, Higher Order Components (HOC), Custom Hooks, and Lifecycle Methods.